 Hong Kong Tourism Board and Asia Luxe Holidays are offering KCET viewers a chance to win a trip to Hong Kong, Asia's world city.
 The travel package includes a four-night stay at the centrally- located Hyatt Regency Hong Kong and economy air travel from Los Angeles on Cathay Pacific Airways.

 While in Hong Kong the winner and guest will enjoy sightseeing tours of Hong Kong's most renowned sights, including The Peak, Aberdeen Fishing Village and Stanley Market.
 Also included is a day trip to Lantau Island where the Ngong Ping 360 Cable Car carries visitors to the remote Po Lin Monastery and its impressive giant Buddha.
 With plenty of free time to enjoy Hong Kong's famous shopping and amazing epicurean scene, this trip is a once-in-a-lifetime vacation!
 No donation required.
+(Official Rules)

 HOW TO ENTER: